yanlesin/SEC13Flist/README.md

 ## Description of returned data

 CUSIP: chr - CUSIP number of the security
-HAS\_LISTED\_OPTIONS: chr - An asterisk idicates that security having a listed option and each option is individually listed with its own CUSIP number immediately below the name of the security having the option
+HAS\_LISTED\_OPTION: chr - An asterisk idicates that security having a listed option and each option is individually listed with its own CUSIP number immediately below the name of the security having the option
 ISSUER\_NAME: chr - Issuer Name